Anti-Maidan: Other “anti-Maidans”

 The Communist Party of Ukraine planned to gather 2,000 supporters to a 24 November 2013 rally against signing agreements with the European Union.
 Communists who attended set up tents near the statue of Lenin in Kyiv, intending to protect it from vandalism.

 On 25 November in Sevastopol the Russian Bloc and the Communist Party of Ukraine organised an "antimaidan".
 The meeting was conducted in support of joining the Customs Union of Belarus, Kazakhstan, and Russia.
 Previous rallies by the Russian Bloc in the weeks prior included EU flag burning and anti-government, and anti-Ukrainian rhetoric, On 26 November, another antimaidan protest was organised in Donetsk, attracting only 30 student protesters.
 Organisers stated that the European Union had ruined the economies of new members, and that joining would bring corruption and gay marriage.
 The protest was counter to the pro-EU EuroMaidan protest 200 meters away, which attracted no more than 50 protesters.
 The next day, a small antimaidan rally was held by the Russian Bloc and Communists in Mykolaiv.
 At a 25 November rally in Luhansk, protesters were met with resistance from a group of Don Cossacks, who were against EU membership and referred to pro-EU protesters as fascists.

-A 1 December Communist rally in Donetsk gathered about 200 mostly elderly supporters who chanted: "The union of Ukraine, Russia and Belarus is inevitable".
-The following day, Communist Party of Ukraine MP Antonina Khromova made statements at the Donetsk regional council, approving the use of force to remove protesters in Kyiv, which was met with applause.
+On 1 December, a Communist rally in Donetsk gathered about 200 mostly elderly supporters who chanted: "The union of Ukraine, Russia and Belarus is inevitable".
+The following day, Communist Party of Ukraine MP Antonina Khromova made statements at the Donetsk Oblast Council, approving the use of force to remove protesters in Kyiv, which was met with applause.
 She continued by saying that Ukraine does not need European values, namely, "same-sex marriage" and "African panhandlers".

-The Sevastopol city council, on the initiative of the Russian Bloc, opted to appeal to the President and the Government of Ukraine to reorient foreign policy towards Russia and its Customs Union.
+The Sevastopol City Council, on the initiative of the Russian Bloc, opted to appeal to the President and the Government of Ukraine to reorient foreign policy towards Russia and its Customs Union.
 The Russian Bloc has also demanded the resignation of Minister of Education Dmytro Tabachnyk, for not preventing students from taking part in the Euromaidan protests.
 On 8 December, the "Russian Community of Sevastopol" organisation held a rally in support of Berkut anti-riot troops who made headlines for assaulting students and journalists in Kyiv the week prior.
 Leader of the group, Tatiana Ermakova, expressed outrage at the fact that, according to her, protesters provoked and attacked Berkut troops.
 "No country in the world would allow such lawlessness which, for the 17th day occurs on the Maidan," she said.
 The official statement from Russian Community specifically thanked the anti-riot troops for 'protecting us from the fascists', and called the Euromaidan demonstrators "Nazis" and "Banderites".

 On 14 December the leaders of the Russian Bloc and Russian Unity met with the Consul General of Russia in Crimea, Vyacheslav Svitlychny, and declared the preparation of an antimaidan to demand the secession of Crimea from Ukraine.